-1. Combustion ChamberRemove the combustion chamber access panel to gain access to the motor.
-Open the motor junction box and disconnect all wiring.
+1. Remove the combustion chamber access panel to gain access to the motor.

-Figure 10 - Motor/Impeller Assembly
+Figure 12 - Motor/Impeller Assembly

-2. Remove the four motor mount bolts and remove the motor/impeller assembly from the combustion chamber.
+Remove the four motor mount bolts and remove the motor/impeller assembly from the combustion chamber.

-Figure 11 - Motor/Impeller Assembly Removal
+Figure 13 - Motor/Impeller Assembly Removal

-- 3. Install replacement motor/impeller assembly, following reverse order. - H.7 Heaters no longer under warranty and for which only the motor is to be changed: - NOTE: Have the motor replaced by a qualified technician, capable of dynamically balancing the motor/impeller and base assembly, to vibration levels of 0.2 in/sec or less, in the bearing planes. - NOTE: Mark the position of the blower wheel on the shaft before removing. - The blower wheel is fitted with a tapered shaft bushing with three tapped 3/8 - 16 UNC holes.
+3. Install replacement motor/impeller assembly, following reverse order.

+- NOTE: Have the motor replaced by a qualified technician, capable of dynamically balancing the motor/impeller and base assembly, to vibration levels of 0.2 in/sec or less, in the bearing planes. - NOTE: Mark the position of the blower wheel on the shaft before removing. - The blower wheel is fitted with a tapered shaft bushing with three tapped 3/8 - 16 UNC holes.
 Clamp the motor and anchor the impeller using a suitable bar.
 Remove the two hub set screws. - 2.
 Insert a set screw into the third hole and tighten. - 3.
 Using a hammer and bar, tap the outer half of the hub to knock the wheel off the tapered hub. - 4.
-To install the blower wheel, reverse the sequence for removal.

-NOTE: Ensure that the blower wheel is installed at the same position on the shaft as previously.
+To install the blower wheel, reverse the sequence for removal. - NOTE: Ensure that the blower wheel is installed at the same position on the shaft as previously.
 Once installed, measure the running current with a clip on ammeter.
 Confirm the current is within 85 to 115% of the motors nameplate Full Load Amps (FLA), depending on the ambient temperature, see the following table.